Victoria045/Digital-Business-Card/README.md

 # Digital-Business-Card
-Building a simple Digital Business Card UI in React.
+A simple Digital Business Card UI in React.